 Fundamental Number 1 – Self-Acceptance

 To be able to live a life of fulfillment you have to be able to accept all of you (the good and the bad).
 A big problem for many people is that they cannot give themselves a healthy assessment of who they are.
 When they fail at something there is a little voice in their head that says; “You failed, you suck, you cannot do anything right!”
 However, a healthy person can look at the good and bad in their life and realize it doesn’t define them or their future.
-Daniel Goleman says; “One sign of self-acceptance: you feel good about your past, while being frank with yourself about ways you might improve and grow.
+Daniel Goleman says; “One sign of self-acceptance: you feel good about your past while being frank with yourself about ways you might improve and grow.
 In short, you accept yourself as you are, without misgivings.”

 Fundamental Number 2 – Healthy Relationships

-The next fundamental we need to master is the ability to have healthy people in our life regularly.
+The next fundamental we need to master is the ability to have healthy people in our lives regularly.
 Again, adults get themselves into trouble when they are isolated from healthy relationships.
 Instead of going to a counselor when we are “at the end of our rope” why not surround ourselves with healthy people weekly to gain feedback and advice on our daily life.
 In fact, just a few minutes before writing this post a friend of mine stopped by to chat; so to model this principle I openly shared with him what is going on in my life (my ups and downs).
 Immediately (without preaching) he helped me to think clearly about my problems and redirected me to better results.
-Safe, healthy people are those who are for you and your growth and willing you submit to their instruction and advice.
+Safe, healthy people are those who are for you and your growth, and will you submit to their instruction and advice.

 Fundamental Number 3 – Integrity

 There are several ways to explain the word integrity; “I’m not dishonest”, “I’m not a cheat”, “I don’t steal”.
 And those are all part of personal integrity.
 But to find fulfillment in life you need to be able to take integrity to the next level.
 To be able to develop a deep adult character.
 To be able to connect well with others.
 To be able to be disciplined in learning who you are (and who you are not) and then Integrity will allow you to bring it all together and not screw things up.
-There are too many employers who have talent and good people working for them; yet their integrity continues to get in the way of being truly fulfilled in life – they come up short.
+There are too many employers who have talented and good people working for them; yet their integrity continues to get in the way of being truly fulfilled in life – they come up short.

 Fundamental Number 4 – Daily Discipline